 WHAT TO EXPECT AT CLOUD NINE SIARGAO

-I’ve added Cloud 9 to the top of this Siargao Beaches list as it’s one of the most well known and picturesque locations on the island.
+Cloud 9 is one of the most well-known and picturesque locations on the island.

 Featuring a long wooden pier that stretches out across the reef and a 3-story viewing platform at the end that overlooks Cloud 9 Beach.

-The best time to visit this epic Siargao beach is early morning for sunrise or late afternoon for the sunset!
+The best time to visit is early morning for sunrise or late afternoon for the sunset!

 Each year, professional surfers from around the world compete against each other on the barreling right-hand wave at Cloud 9 Siargao.